Tag: honor

 Isaiah 26:1–6, Psalm 18:1–9, Nehemiah 6:15–16

-is measured in many ways.
+Strength is measured in many ways.
 When you’re the one being attached, often it is by fists (or equivalent).
 Another way is deterrent.
 In other words, what will be the cost to attack?
 When a strong city is called out, it is a city that, yes, can defend itself.
 It is also a city that would not want to attack.
 This particular city, Jerusalem, had God as its ultimate defense.

 What country or military power would want to attack God?
 This was the of the Israelites, that God would protect them.

 Rev. George Harrison calls jealousy the shadow of love.
 That doesn’t sound much better.
-However, he notes that what we often call jealousy is actually love corrupted by envy.
-True jealousy—or jealousy—is when wholesome love and devotion are denied, betrayed, or destroyed.
+However, he notes that what we often jealousy is actually love corrupted by envy.
+True jealousy—or righteous jealousy—is when wholesome love and devotion are denied, betrayed, or destroyed.

 3) What is important to understand God’s jealous love and our lives, and how we live them?